Key points

 How much is a solar battery backup?

-Not all battery systems offer backup capabilities because it is more expensive and labour-inducing to install.
+Not all battery systems offer backup capabilities because they’re more expensive to buy and install.
 A regular solar battery storage system without backup can cost between $1,000 and $2,000 per kilowatt hours (kWh) of storage capacity.
 If you’re interested in getting backup capabilities, expect to pay an additional $1,500 to $3,500.

 Here are some of the cheapest solar-specific deals from the retailers on our database.
 These costs are based on the Ausgrid network in Sydney but prices will vary depending on your circumstances.
 We show one product per retailer, listed in order of lowest price first.
 Annual price estimates assume general energy usage of 3900kWh/year for a residential customer on a single rate tariff.
 Price estimates exclude solar feed-in tariff credits.
 These are products from referral partners†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.